jqlang/playground/README.md

 docker compose up
 ```

-Open your browser to <http://localhost:3000> to explore jqplay.
+Open your browser to <http://localhost:3000> to explore the playground.

 ### 3. Run a Production Build